PlexDevelopment/Website/docs/customization/commandblocker.md

 #   - The ranks are "e" for everyone, "s" for senior admin, and "a" for admin
 #   - MATCHING MODE: The command is just the command without slashes.
 Optional arguments are specified as well.
 It also accepts full plugins via specifying the plugin name followed by a ":" (e.g. "viaversion:")
 #   - REGEX MODE: The command is regex that matches the desired command.
 It matches case insensitively.
-#   - Finally the block message.
-MUST NOT CONTAIN ":".
+#   - Finally the block message MUST NOT CONTAIN ":".
 Use _ to use the default command blocked message as specified in messages.yml, or you can optionally put your own in
 #
 # So these would be valid:
 #   - "m:e:mail sendall:You cannot send messages to everyone on the server"